Pandaqi/Pandaqi-Studio/pandaqi-studio/content/epic-medics/_index.md

 You use a **secret part** of the board to infect cities, which means medics will have a tough time figuring out the mysterious ways of a virus ...

-{{% /section-centered %}}

-{{% section-centered heading="Random Events" class="background-alternate" anchor="game" html="true" %}}
+## Random Events

-<p>This is an expansion to the base game.
-It introduces a random event at the start of each round, to shake things up and add extra challenge.</p>
+This is an expansion to the base game.
+It introduces a random event at the start of each round, to shake things up and add extra challenge.

-<p>At the start of a game, go to this website and click the button below.
+At the start of a game, go to this website and click the button below.
 It opens an interface in a new tab.
-Whenever you start a new round (in the real game), click the button again to get a new event.</p>
+Whenever you start a new round (in the real game), click the button again to get a new event.

 {{< boardgame-settings type="game" local_storage="epicMedicsConfig" >}}
 	{{< setting-hidden id="setting-gameTitle" text="Epic Medics" >}}
 	{{< setting-playercount min="2" max="7" def="4" >}}
 {{< /boardgame-settings >}}

-{{% /section-centered %}}